Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 2. Review the steps

-3. Note the code quality check.
+3. Review the code quality check.
 In the check it can be seen that several packages are imported but never used.
 The check also indicates white lines/space and lines that consist of too many characters.
-With this check, we can adjust our code and make it more Pythonic -> increasing the standardization of work.
+With this check, we can adjust our code and make it more Pythonic -> increasing the standardization and manageability of work.

     ![Check code quality.](media/Code-quality-check.png 'Check code quality')